ZacharyGeurts/AMOURANTHRTX/README.md

 **C++20** using **SDL3**, **Vulkan**, and **GLM**.
 **Custom RTX pipelines.**
 This is a good lunch break program other than the license restricting commercial work.
+There is a dual license that can permit commercial work but expect 3%+ of sales negotiable.
 Have a look.
 I promise to get libraries in the future.
 ```
 git clone https://github.com/ZacharyGeurts/AMOURANTHRTX